LouisMinguet/Audio-Generation-using-Neutral-Net/README.md

 # Audio-Generation-using-Neutral-Net

-Audio Generation Using Neural Net
+Audio Generation Using :
+* LSTM
+* LSTM using Embedding
+* GAN